prezschaefer/garth_warmwater/docs/songs/birds_on_the_loose.md

 so many things for sale, even some carpet.
 I was happy to fine myself a new flute, although it would've been great to find a nice lute.
-As we started to regroup I found Cato drolling, some hatred inside of him was fueling.
+As we started to regroup I found Cato drooling, some hatred inside of him was fueling.
 He had to put his plan of freeing the birds on hold, so as to talk with a powerful man; Hassan we'd been told.